AkshayAgarwal007/Jekyll-Mono/_drafts/jekyll-from-ios.md

 I would like to love this app, but I would need more keyboard behaviour settings before I am willing to pay the £4.99 to unlock it.

+Edit: looks like I CAN push back to GitHub.

 Note to self: contact the dev.

 ## So... what will I use?